Buhari vows to fight cyber-crimes, hate speech to standstill — Daily Times Nigeria

 “In this regard, I reiterate my call for all to exercise restraint, tolerance and mutual respect in airing their grievances and frustrations.

-“Whilst the ongoing national discourse on various political and religious issues is healthy and welcome, we must not forget the lessons of our past – lessons that are most relevant on a day such as this.
+“Whilst the ongoing national discourse on various political and religious issues is healthy and welcome, we must not forget the lessons of our past – lessons that are most relevant on a day such as this,” he added.

 According to him, the path of hatred and distrust only leads to hostility and destruction.

-He believed that the vast majority of Nigerians would rather tread the path of peace and prosperity, “as we continue to uphold and cherish our unity.’’
+He believes that the vast majority of Nigerians would rather tread the path of peace and prosperity, “as we continue to uphold and cherish our unity.’’

 On security, Buhari said that good governance and economic development could not be sustained without an enabling environment of peace and security.